Jerrysuper123/pharmacy-pal/README.md

 For more details on info content, refer to the credits section below for the list of data sources used.

 ### Non-functional
-- The app should be mobile responsive, as users might on the go towards the pharmacy location.
+- The app should be mobile responsive, as users might be on the go towards the pharmacy location.
-- When in mobile format, the screen should have less buttons to prevent accidental press.
+- When in mobile format, the screen should have less buttons to prevent accidental press while walking.

 ## 3. Structure
 Opted for a tree information structure, with the map as the home page.